 RADA charges an application fee for all courses.
 Our admissions process is not automated and may involve significant contact with an individual applicant.
 We do not refund application fees.
 Please see our Admissions Policy for further information.

 FEE WAIVERS AND BURSARIES

 UK or EU students who are coming to higher education for the first time, with a family income of less than £25,000 may be eligible for an audition fee waiver and for financial support with travelling to later-stage auditions or interviews.

-RADA has 100 fee waivers available for lower-income applicants offered on a first-come, first-served basis.
+RADA offers a number of fee waivers for lower-income applicants offered on a first-come, first-served basis.
 You will need to inform us at the point of application that you wish to be considered for a fee waiver, based on your income, and we will ask you to provide evidence of that income.
 This is in addition to fee waivers offered by the Conservatoire for Dance and Drama, which you may use at RADA or at another CDD school, see here.
 RADA fee waivers are only available for applicants applying to RADA.

 All UK/EU new to HE students, at fourth round of the BA (Hons) Acting or an interview for the FdA Technical Theatre and Stage Management, who meet one of the following criteria may be considered for a travel bursary.
 The criteria are: You attended a state school AND one or more of the following:

 - Your family income is less than £42,600 and your home address is in a neighbourhood with low participation (in accordance with the HEFCE Polar3 Postcode Check)